-In the early decade 1901 to 2000, the milestone works can be pointed out as follows: (1) In 1950, the first solar cell was produced by Bell Labs for space activities.
-(2) In 1970, the first highly effective GaAs heterostructure thin film solar cell was introduced by some researchers of the Institute of Energy Conservation in the United States [6].
-(3) In 1972, there was established the world's first laboratory for photovoltaic research and the first time development of a thin-film photovoltaic solar cell.
-(4) In 1974, the Florida Solar Energy Center was started by the Florida Energy Committee and the Florida State Legislature [7].
-(5) In 1981, the first time demonstrated more than 9% efficient thin film solar cells using copper indium sulfide (CuInS2) and Cadmium Sulfide (CdS) materials.
-(6) In 1986, the world's first commercial thin film power module, 'G-4000' was made by ARCO Solar.
-(7) In 1994, the GaInP/GaAs was the two-terminal concentrator solar cell whose conversion efficiency is more than 30%, developed by NREL [8].
-(8) In 1995, for the growth of InAs, GaAs and InP, Buhro's et al. introduced a solution-liquid-solid mechanism that works on low temperature and solution-phase reactions [9].
-(9) In 2000, the Nobel Prize in physics was awarded jointly to Zhores I. Alferov and Herbert Kroemer for "developing semiconductor heterostructures used in high-speed and optoelectronics" [10].
+- 1. In 1950, firs solar cell produced by Bell Labs for space activities. - 2.
+In 1970, first highly effective GaAs heterostructure thin film solar cell was introduced by the some researchers of institute of energy conservation in the United state [6]. - 3.
+In 1972, established world's first laboratory for the photovoltaic research and first time developed thin film photovoltaic solar cell. - 4.
+In 1974, Florida Solar Energy Center was started by Florida Energy Committee and the Florida State Legislature [7]. - 5.
+In 1981, first time demonstrated more than 9% efficient thin film solar cell using copper indium sulfide (CuInS2) and Cadmium Sulfide (CdS) materials. - 6.
+In 1986, the world first commercial thin film power module 'G-4000' made by ARCO Solar. - 7.
+In 1994, GaInP/GaAs was the two-terminal concentrator solar cell which conversation efficiency is more than 30% developed by NREL [8]. - 8.
+In 1995, for the growth of InAs, GaAs and InP, Buhro's at al. introduced a solution liquid solid mechanism, which work on low temperature and solution phase reactions [9]. - 9.
+In 2000, Nobel Prize in the physics was awarded jointly to the Zhores I. Alferov and Herbert Kroemer to "developing semiconductor heterostructures used in high speed and optoelectronics" [10]. - In 2006, In Solar Cell Technology, New world record achieved with 40% efficiency in sunlight-toelectricity performance.
+This record achieved by Boeing-Spectrolab and funded by U.S. Department of Energy [11]. - 11.
+In 2008, National Renewable Energy Laboratory (NREL) of the U.S. Department of Energy achieved new record in photovoltaic solar cell efficiency that converts 40.8% sunlight into electricity, where triple-junction GaInP and GaInAs semiconductor materials was used for higher potential efficiencies [12]. - In 2015, Solar Cell conversion efficiency > 45% achieved with four-junction inverted metamorphic concentrator solar cells.
+It was achieved by Ryan M. France at al. with NREL and funded by U.S. Department of Energy [13]. - 13.
+In 2018, a Solar Cell conversation efficiency of 29.1% with its single-junction gallium arsenide (GaAs) devices achieved by Alta Devices, a US-based specialist gallium arsenide (GaAs) PV manufacturer and it certified by Germany's Fraunhofer ISE CalLab [14] [15]. - 14.
+In 2018, solar cell efficiency more than 50% demonstrated with six-junction inverted metamorphic multi-junction concentrator solar cell by John F. Geisz et al. with National Renewable Energy Laboratory (NREL) and supported by the U.S. Department of Energy [16]. - 15.
+In 2022, by a team of Frank Dimroth at the Center for Highly Efficient Solar Cell at Fraunhofer ISE, a new world record for solar cell energy conservation efficiency of 47.6% achieved with a 4-junction anti-reflection layers solar cell.
+This record achieved using upper tandem solar cell of GaInP, AlGaAs and lower tandem solar cell of GaInAsP, GaInAs [17] [18]. - In May 2023, Xia Wang at al. reached to make 35.1% conversation efficient inverted metamorphic 5junction solar cells were grown by metal organic chemical vapor deposition on the gallium arsenide substrates [19].

-In the current decade, the important progressive research works can be pointed to as follows: (1) In 2006, in solar cell technology, a new world record was achieved with 40% efficiency in sunlight-to-electricity performance.
-This record was achieved by Boeing-Spectrolab and funded by the U.S. Department of Energy [11].
-(2) In 2008, the National Renewable Energy Laboratory (NREL) of the U.S. Department of Energy achieved a new record in photovoltaic solar cell efficiency that converts 40.8% sunlight into electricity, where triple-junction GaInP and GaInAs semiconductor materials were used for higher potential efficiencies [12].
-(3) In 2015, solar cell conversion efficiency > 45% was achieved with four-junction inverted metamorphic concentrator solar cells.
-It was achieved by Ryan M. France et al. with NREL and funded by the U.S. Department of Energy [13].
-(4) In 2018, a solar cell conversation efficiency of 29.1% with its single-junction gallium arsenide (GaAs) devices was achieved by Alta Devices, a US-based specialist gallium arsenide (GaAs) PV manufacturer, and it certified by Germany's Fraunhofer ISE CalLab [14] [15].
-(5) In 2018, solar cell efficiency greater than 50% was demonstrated with a six-junction inverted metamorphic multi-junction concentrator solar cell by John F. Geisz et al. with the National Renewable Energy Laboratory (NREL) and supported by the U.S. Department of Energy [16].
-(6) In 2022, by a team of Frank Dimroth at the Center for Highly Efficient Solar Cells at Fraunhofer ISE, a new world record for solar cell energy conservation efficiency of 47.6% was achieved with a 4-junction anti-reflection layers solar cell.
-This record was achieved using upper tandem solar cells of GaInP, AlGaAs, and lower tandem solar cells of GaInAsP, GaInAs [17] [18].
-(7) In May 2023, Xia Wang et al. reached to make 35.1% conversation efficient inverted metamorphic 5-junction solar cells were grown by metal organic chemical vapor deposition on the gallium arsenide substrates [19].
-(8) In July 2023, Kevin L. Schulte et al. made single-junction GaAs solar cells with 27% efficiency, which were grown on acoustically spalled GaAs substrates [20].
-(9) In August 2023, Kevin L. Schulte et al. got success in computational modeling and experimental testing of rear hetero-junction solar cells with a 27% efficient GaAs cell grown with Halide Vapor Phase Epitaxy (HVPE) [21] [22].
+- 17. In July 2023, Kevin L. Schulte at al. made a single-junction GaAs solar cells with 27% efficiency, which grown on acoustically spalled GaAs substrates [20]. - 18.
+In August 2023, Kevin L. Schulte at al. got success to made computational modeling and experimental testing of rear hetero-junction solar cells with a 27% efficient GaAs cell grown with Halide Vapor Phase Epitaxy (HVPE) [21] [22].

 III.
-RESEARCH WORKS ON III-V THIN FILM COMPOUNDS FROM 2018 TO 2023
+RESEARCH WORKS ON III - V THIN FILM COMPOUNDS FROM 2018 TO 2023